Weight Loss and Sleep, a fit woman

 The Science Behind Sleep and Cravings

 One of the key ways sleep affects weight loss is through its impact on our cravings, particularly for high-fat and high-carbohydrate foods.
 Disturbed sleep patterns disrupt the intricate balance of hormones that regulate appetite, leading to an increased desire for calorie-dense snacks.
 This bi-directional relationship between sleep and weight loss underscores the importance of addressing both aspects to achieve effective results.
+Here are the scientific effects of sleep deprivation on the body regarding appetite:

 Sleep Deprivation: Effects on Weight Loss and Maintenance